Marine life abundance forecast

 DiveSight forecasts marine life abundance and underwater visibility at 28,000+ dive sites, using proprietary models trained on satellite and oceanographic data from Copernicus Marine, HYCOM, and NASA.

-It predicts underwater clarity at the dive-site scale from satellite and oceanographic inputs, updated daily.
+It predicts underwater clarity for individual dive sites worldwide from satellite and oceanographic inputs, updated daily.
 We don't know of another consumer app that forecasts visibility at this resolution.

-A proprietary model trained on satellite ocean data, sea surface conditions, tidal state, lunar phase, and historical marine surveys.
+A proprietary model trained on satellite oceanography, physical ocean data, and millions of historical marine-life observations.
 Output is a 0–100 Marine Life Index updated daily for each of 28,000+ dive sites.

-28,000+ dive sites across 1,400+ dive regions worldwide.
-Coverage includes the Coral Triangle, Caribbean, Red Sea, Raja Ampat, Palau, the Maldives, Cozumel, Bali, and the Galápagos.
+28,000+ dive sites across 1,400+ dive regions worldwide — and you're not limited to the catalog.
+Drop a custom site at any coordinates and the forecast runs there too, so coverage reaches anywhere you want to dive.
+The catalog includes the Coral Triangle, Caribbean, Red Sea, Raja Ampat, Palau, the Maldives, Cozumel, Bali, and the Galápagos.

 Yes — and the free tier is best-in-class on its own.
 It includes 15,000+ dive sites and 3,000+ marine species (more than any other dive app we're aware of), the most expansive set of live ocean conditions available in a free dive plan, today's marine life abundance index, intelligent search, the seasonal events calendar, unlimited dive and marine-life logs, 25 favorites, 10 custom sites, and two-way iNaturalist sync.
 Pro unlocks all 28,000+ sites, 6,000+ species, 7-day forecasts, 10-year climatology, depth-resolved data, offline mode, cloud sync & backup, and log exports for $4.99/week, $9.99/month, or $99.99/year.
 Your first week of Pro is free, no card required.

-Yes — two-way iNaturalist sync ships at launch.
+Yes — two-way iNaturalist sync is built in.
 Species you log in DiveSight (with an iNat account connected) flow into the global biodiversity record; any iNat observations you make at a dive site flow back into your DiveSight life-list.
 We think a dive-planning app should give back to the citizen-science databases it relies on, so this is a first-class feature, not an afterthought.

 Yes — DiveSight's logbook imports from nearly every major dive computer file format, including dive logs recorded on Apple Watch dive apps.
 Ocean conditions auto-fill from the live data pipeline, and each dive can be linked to the marine life you saw on it.